To see what normal blood and urine values are, go here

-Checking your pet’s urine for its characteristics and the presence of things that should not be there, along with a CBC/ WBC and blood chemistry determination are the one of the four pillars of diagnosis.
-The other three are the history you provide, the physical exam and diagnostic imaging (x-rays, ultrasound, etc.)
+Checking your pet’s urine for its characteristics and the presence of things that should or should not be there, along with a CBC/ WBC and a blood chemistry determination form one of the four pillars of veterinary diagnosis.
+The other three are the medical history of your pet that you provide, your veterinarian's physical exam and diagnostic imaging (x-rays, ultrasound, etc.) that might be indicated.

 A complete urinalysis begins with a fresh urine sample.
-Stale or contaminated samples can give misleading results.
+Stale or contaminated samples give misleading results.

 The first exam is a visual and sniff test.
-Urine color, turbidity and smell are important.
+Urine color, turbidity and odor are important.